We have identified the following financial advice and help points for coronavirus affected associate dentists.

 UPDATED 25 March 2020

 All insurance policies will have different terms and conditions.
 We advise you to contact your insurance agent or insurer directly to see if a claim can be made.
-Payments made form these policies will be free from income tax and national insurance.
+Payments made from these policies will be free from income tax and national insurance.

 The common types of policies include:-